 For many, their first encounter with a chord oscillator was, well… the original Qu-Bit Chord.
 Although fairly limited and large, for a long time there weren't many other options that made generating chords as quick and easy as the Chord.
 But with the revised Chord v2, Qu-Bit vastly expanded on the original while cutting the size in half, making it much more appealing as other options appeared on the market.
 Most importantly, it kept the super straightforward interface intact, meaning that even if music theory isn't your strong point, lucious wavetables and suspended 7th chords are only a few knob turns away.
 The individual outputs for each chord tone and the optional true polyphonic mode are nice touches as well.

 Chords can be found in other modules though, not just the Chord, and might be more appealing depending on workflow and compositional preferences.
-The ever versatile Plaits by Mutable Instruments contains a chord mode that works rather similarly to the Qu-Bit Chord, among the many other things it can do.
+The ever versatile Plaits by Mutable Instruments (as well as its many third-party successors) contains a chord mode that works rather similarly to the Qu-Bit Chord, among the many other things it can do.
 Another option is the 4ms Ensemble Oscillator, though it's worth mentioning that it will quantize internal pitches to scales rather than chords.
 Some scales do actually take the shape of triads, and of course chords can be formed by carefully setting the spread control within your desired scale, but the Ensemble Oscillator also goes a step further and breaks free from the confines of western 12-tone equal temperament tunings.
 Just intonation, 5TET and 7TET, and even some of the tunings explored by composers like Wendy Carlos make an appearance.